Vvillvahn/My-works/README.md

-Simple "To Do List" project, using MySQL database.
+Simple "To Do List" project using MySQL database.
 * Thymeleaf
 * MySQL
 * Spring Data